-Sometimes referred to as Relational Psychotherapy, CAT is primarily concerned with issues involving healthy reciprocation and adverse recurrent patterns within a client’s interpersonal relationships.
+Sometimes referred to as Relational Psychotherapy, Cognitive Analytic Therapy is primarily concerned with addressing recurrent adverse patterns within a client’s interpersonal relationships and encouraging healthy reciprocation.

 CAT is required when a client demonstrates repeated patterns of difficulty in forming and maintaining positive and healthy relationships.
 For example, the relationship dynamics a child experiences will inform their behaviour as they mature, and how they will go on to relate to others.
 At the most significant degree, intervention may be necessary to prevent the emergence of a personality disorder.

 Though treating a client’s relational health is typically concerned with romantic partnerships, the programme is just as often utilised to improve their ability to maintain platonic, familial, or even professional relationships.
 As such CAT can be an effective method of promoting corporate well-being.

 In terms of delivery, a programme of between 8 and 24 sessions may be recommended.
 However, in cases where clients have significant difficulties in engaging with the work provided, additional sessions may be required.